Mike Hosking: If Winston goes down, Jacinda goes with him

 • Premium - Claire Trevett: Does NZ First's mystery foundation meet PM Jacinda Ardern's 'spirit of the law' test?

-No, she shouldn't be poking her nose into New Zealand First affairs, but surely it defies all common sense that she cant see that Winston's troubles are her troubles, and vice versa.
+No, she shouldn't be poking her nose into New Zealand First affairs, but surely it defies all common sense that she can't see that Winston's troubles are her troubles, and vice versa.

 She is tainted by association.
 Let us not forget that Winston has always been questionable company.
 From the early days with the Bolger-Shipley government, to the trouble with Clark that appears frighteningly similar over a decade later.
 If you hang with New Zealand First - at its very best, it's a colourful ride.